Note: this test has been discontinued.

 Since 2010, applicants to the Peking University School of Transnational Law (STL) have been taking an LSAT specifically created for the purpose of admission to the STL.
-The LSAT-STL is an adapted version of the regular LSAT, and it is designed for applicants who are not native speakers of English.
-The test is administered only in Beijing and Shanghai, and the cost is approximately $130 USD.
-Previously, the test had been administered by LSAC, but starting with the March 2013 administration, the LSAT-STL was administered by the school, and, interestingly, the STL processed the answer sheets and calculated the scores.
+The LSAT-STL is an adapted version of the regular LSAT.
+It is designed for applicants who are not native speakers of English.
+Accordingly, the test is administered only in Beijing and Shanghai, and the cost is approximately $130 USD.
+Previously, the test had been administered by LSAC.
+But starting with the March 2013 administration, the LSAT-STL was administered by the school, and, interestingly, the STL processed the answer sheets and calculated the scores.
 This brings up two questions: why are they doing this, and what does it mean for the future?

 The “why” is fairly easy to answer: the STL program is a four-year dual degree program leading to an English-language Juris Doctor degree and a Chinese-language Juris Master degree.
-Thus, with the program producing JD/JM degrees, they needed a test that reflected reasoning ability, and the LSAT is the natural exam to use for that purpose.
+Thus, with the program producing JD/JM degrees, they needed a test that reflected reasoning ability.
+The LSAT is the natural exam to use for that purpose.

 Because the program features both the English and Chinese languages, the LSAT-STL is given in English, but it is modified for non-native English speakers, which means that it isn’t as difficult as the regular LSAT, and it trades less on the nuances of language that are typically tested on the LSAT.
 So, in this sense, the LSAT-STL is like the lite version of the regular LSAT.